wmcbrine/PDCurses/sdl2/README.md

 external variables and functions specific to the SDL ports; you could include pdcsdl.h, or just add the declarations you need in your code:

+    PDCEX SDL_Window *pdc_window;
     PDCEX SDL_Surface *pdc_screen, *pdc_font, *pdc_icon, *pdc_back;
     PDCEX int pdc_sheight, pdc_swidth, pdc_yoffset, pdc_xoffset;

     PDCEX void PDC_update_rects(void);
     PDCEX void PDC_retile(void);

-The SDL2 port adds:

-    PDCEX SDL_Window *pdc_window;

-pdc_screen is the main surface, unless it's preset before initscr().
-In SDL1, pdc_screen is created by SDL_SetVideoMode(); in SDL2, pdc_window is the main window, created by SDL_CreateWindow(), and pdc_screen is set by SDL_GetWindowSurface(pdc_window).
+pdc_window is the main window, created by SDL_CreateWindow(), unless it's preset before initscr(); and pdc_screen is the main surface, set by SDL_GetWindowSurface(pdc_window).
 (See sdltest.c for examples.)
 You can perform normal SDL operations on this surface, but PDCurses won't respect them when it updates.
 (For that, see PDC_retile().)
 As an alternative, you can preinitialize this surface before calling initscr().
 In that case, you can use pdc_sheight, pdc_swidth, pdc_yoffset and/or pdc_xoffset (q.v.) to confine PDCurses to only a specific area of the surface, reserving the rest for other SDL operations.
-If you preinitialize pdc_screen, you'll have to close it yourself; PDCurses will ignore resize events, and won't try to set the icon.
+If you preinitialize pdc_window, you'll have to close it yourself; PDCurses will ignore resize events, and won't try to set the icon.
 Also note that if you preinitialize pdc_screen, it need not be the display surface.